TSA 8-SESSION WEBINAR SERIES:

 How to Succeed in Government Relations

-The online webinar series will run Tuesdays and Thursdays at noon from June 15, 2021 to July 13, 2021 (with a break on July 1 to celebrate Canada Day).
+The interactive online webinar series will run Tuesdays and Thursdays at noon from January 11, 2022, to February 3, 2022.

-The first seven sessions will be an hour-long zoom webinars that provide insight into Canada’s government system and discuss successful approaches to engaging in policy development and advocacy.
-The course wraps up with a two-hour practical session allowing you to rehearse scenarios with our experts to ensure you have benefited from the instruction and have an opportunity to test your new skills.
+The sessions will be interactive zoom meetings running one hour, or an hour and a half, depending on the topic.
+Each will provide insight into Canada’s government system and provide opportunities for participants to discuss successful approaches to engaging in policy development and advocacy.
+The course wraps up with two 1.5 hour practical sessions so participants can rehearse scenarios with our experts to ensure they have benefited from the instruction and have an opportunity to test their new skills.

-Don’t miss your chance in 2021 to take this comprehensive course and learn crucial tips from TSA’s experts!
+Jumpstart your 2022 advocacy efforts with this comprehensive course and learn crucial tips from TSA’s experts!

 Who should attend?